 In response, other people may say things like, ‘But you’ve been doing so well!’
 And you have been.
 You’ve been taking measures to be well in mind, heart, body and soul and so these surges of emotion feel out of place, not right and concerning.

 You may worry that these emotions will engulf you and you will end up not being able to shake them.
 That is a common concern and hence why the thought of being in touch with emotions like sadness, anger, hurt, and loss can feel scary.

-I was reminded that you can give your emotions the attention they want in a way that feels right for you.
-This happened in May while I was watching the BBC two part documentary of Gareth Malone creating the Invictus Choir of service men and women who live with the ongoing impact of the trauma and/or injury they experienced while serving in the UK military.
+I was reminded of this in May while watching the BBC two part documentary of Gareth Malone creating the Invictus Choir.
+This was a choir of service men and women who live with the ongoing impact of the trauma and/or injury they experienced while serving in the UK military.

 Sgt Andy Mudd, who lost his legs in an IRA car bomb in 1989, started to cry during the choir practice with the Americans (episode 2).
 He mentioned he thought he had accepted his situation, but he had shut things away.

 So what was going on?

 Sgt Andy Mudd was involved in an activity he was enjoying – singing.

 The activity was about the collective experience of injured and traumatised service people, of which he was one.

 The learning – I reckon he let the experience of singing touch his experience of losing his legs, all the change that meant for him and his life, and the emotions associated with that.